UCSBarchlab/PyRTL/README.md

 where all errors thrown tell you where the wire was instantiated that is causing the problem)

-**C Code Model:**
+**Python Code Model:**
-add a pass to print out the block as a set of C code that implement the hardware block (useful for longer running tests -- like a processor model)
+add a pass to print out the block as a set of Python code that implement the hardware block (useful for longer running tests -- like a processor model)